TKQ21/POWER-BI-DASHBOARDS/README.md

 A collection of Power BI dashboards created to analyze different business scenarios and datasets.
 There is available an interactive dashboards in this file uploaded and many useful insights that  i can generate with help of youtube vedios, my learning skills , and whatever i learnt in course of master in data science and ai .

-PROJECT LINK: folder is available above in this repo.
+PROJECT LINK: Folder is available above in this repo. https://github.com/TKQ21/POWER-BI-DASHBOARDS/blob/main/BI%20DASHBOARDS.pdf

 DETAIL EXPLANATION OF EVERY PROJECT GIVEN BELOW: